Last Updated on

 Nicaragua is often referred to as a “tropical paradise”.
 This is because the land is overflowing with volcanoes, mountains, lakes, coconut trees and coastline.
 If you’re up for a true adventure, you can visit the island of Ometepe.
-Ometepe is formed by 2 huge volcanoes located in Lake Nicaragua.
+Ometepe was formed by two volcanoes and is located in Lake Nicaragua.

 You could spend an entire trip to Nicaragua exploring the coasts without ever venturing inland.
 Surfers tend to gravitate to the big waves of the west in San Juan del Sur.
 Scuba divers love the Corn Islands in the east coast.
 The Caribbean has no shortage of coral reefs and marine life.

 Popular Food in Nicaragua

 A really popular Nicaraguan food is rice and beans, also called gallo pinto.
 It’s is a dish that is eaten at breakfast, lunch, and dinner.
 Nicaraguans living on the Caribbean coast eat a good amount of seafood and coconut.
 Aside from rice and beans, other main staples all throughout the country are corn, plantains, eggs, and tropical fruits and veggies.
 Finally, carne asodo which means grilled beef is extremely popular.

 The 2017 census showed a population of 6.218 million people.
 World Population Review estimates that the number is closer to 6.4 million in 2019.